Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/README.md

 #### Running the Tests

-To run a test type a command `patrol test --flavor flavor_name`, or use one of the preconfigured shell scripts provided within Android Studio
+To run a test type a command `patrol test --flavor flavor_name`, or use one of the preconfigured shell scripts provided within Android Studio.

 ## Realtime Communication